 Discover the secrets at Orford Ness National Nature Reserve, which combines the timelessness of wild nature with fascinating Cold War history.

 Or spend the day in Flatford Mill, home of the beautiful 16th-century thatched Bridge Cottage, which is located in the heart of Dedham Vale.
 This is the famous location for John Constable’s idyllic pastoral paintings, and visitors are invited to attend the exhibition held in the cottage.

 Whoever you are the National Trust in Suffolk has something to offer.
-Guided tours, children’s activities and trails, tracker packs, walks, open air theatre performances, packed events programmes, costumed characters and space to relax and explore.
+Guided tours, children’s activities and trails, tracker packs, walks, birdwatching, open air theatre performances, packed events programmes, costumed characters and space to relax and explore.
 You can shop for gifts, books, and even buy plants and herbs to grow as living souvenirs of your Suffolk stay!